|Güneş Aluç||M. Tamer Özsu||Khuzaima Daudjee||Olaf Hartig|

 In the latest version, you may specify (i) the number of bound patterns in the query (default=1) as well as (ii) whether join vertices can be constants or not (default=false).
 To use these features, execute watdiv with the following signature instead.

 S. Duan, A. Kementsietsidis, K. Srinivas, and O. Udrea.
 Apples and oranges: a comparison of RDF benchmarks and real RDF datasets.
-In SIGMOD Conference, pages 145--156, 2011.
+In Proc.
+ACM SIGMOD Int.
+Conf. on Management of Data, 2011, pages 145-156.

 G. Aluç, M. T. Özsu, K. Daudjee, and O. Hartig. chameleon-db: a workload-aware robust RDF data management system.
 Technical Report CS-2013-10, University of Waterloo, 2013.